tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Similarly, data could be extracted from the Quandl API to complete portfolio simulations.
 Instead of switching back and forth between Postman and Python, everything can just be completed in Python.

-Demonstrate with live code how to use the Python `requests` library, and use the following discussion points:
+Open the unsolved version of the Jupyter notebook, demonstrate with live code how to use the Python `requests` library and use the following discussion points:

 * The `requests` library has to be imported in order to be used.